yanezreed/emg-project/tech-choice.md

 My second workflow will consequently exist as a fallback solution.
 Offering the business a completely risk free alternative, in the case of my first causing a violation to any terms and conditions.
 With the AI model involved never receiving, storing, or interacting with any sensitive customer data, it remains insulated and compliant in the face of any future change to eBay’s terms and conditions.
 Along with this, an offline assistant could also be invaluable to the business in case of a network issue.
 Offering an internal information tool for new staff members trying to familiarize themselves with the business.

 In developing both solutions, the business will be able to pick and choose what best fits their operational needs and their tolerance to risk.

+### Conclusion

+In conclusion, through my research into both eBay’s data protection and Developer Program Agreement, I garnered a better awareness of general DPA rules, and have, as a consequence, heavily pivoted in my approach to this project.
+What began with a core plan of training a custom instruction tuned model has now evolved into a meticulously designed two solution system.
+In an attempt to avoid all possible prohibited data usage, while still also providing the business with a means to increase its efficiency.